It irks me when people pretend that Wikileaks is some sort of heroic organization that stands up to corrupt governments by exposing the truth.

 If this was a news story about US hackers probing Russian energy companies, he probably would have retweeted it.

 For some reason, Assange thought that it was very important that his Twitter followers read the official Russian Ministry of Foreign Affairs statement on the nerve agent attack on Sergei Skripal:

-He also felt it necessary to retweet the official Twitter account of the Russian Embassy in London:
+He also felt that it was necessary to retweet the official Twitter account of the Russian Embassy in London:

 The propaganda war against Russia.

-Assange attempting to pour doubt on the theory that Russia interfered with US elections:
+Assange attempts to cast doubt on the theory that Russia interfered in the US elections:

 Yes, Julian.
 Poor, innocent Russia is being besieged by a propaganda war.

 Let’s not forget the time Wikileaks made a strange tweet about Jews before eventually deleting it.

 In case you’re out of the loop, those (((triple parentheses))) first started being used by alt-right blogs to highlight the names of Jewish individuals:

 In March of 2018, news broke that a Facebook quiz website had harvested a vast amount of user data and passed it on to a data analysis company called Cambridge Analytica without their consent.